The regularity theory for the Mumford-Shah functional on the plane: Monotonicity formulae

 \section{Monotonicity formulae}

 An important role in our arguments will be played by three monotonicity statements, valid for minimizers of $E_\lambda$ (irrespectively whether they are absolute, restricetd, generalized, or generalized restricted).
 The first statement was discovered by Bonnet in \cite{B96}, while the other two were discovered and proved by David and L\'eger in \cite{DL02}.
-The first and the second are considerably easier to prove and we will show them in this section. \begin{proposition} Assume $(K,u)$ is a critical point of $E_0$.
-Fix $x\in \Omega$ and consider
+The first and the second are considerably easier to prove and we will show them in this section.